Adrifot/Arduino-EV-Charger/README.md

 - LED1 to LED4 (Pins 7 to 10)
 - GLED (Pin 5)
 - RLED (Pin 6)
-- _Optional_: BLED (Pin4) - in case you want to add/modify something
+- _Optional: BLED (Pin4) - in case you want to add/modify something_.

 > [!NOTE]
 Both buttons (BTN1 & BTN2) use **pull-down** resistors.